peeyushmamodia17/Hospital_api/README.md

 For testing all the controllers i use chai and mocha.

+After passing Doctor login test collect token and paste it at all the places of remaining test where token needed.

 So for test all the controllers using all the test cases run command

 npm test